-Undecidability, Halting Problem, Undecidability of Halting Problem, Post's Correspondence Prob Course outcome: After completion of this course students will be able to: CO 1 Design and Simplify automata for formal languages and transform non-deterministic K6 finite automata to deterministic finite automata.
-CO 2 Identify the equivalence between the regular expression and finite automata and К3 apply closure properties of formal languages to construct finite automata for complex problems.
+Course outcome.
+Their completion of this course students will be use to.
+CO 1 Design and Simplify automata for formal languages and transform non-deterministic finite automata to deterministic finite automata.
+CO 2 Identify the equivalence between the regular expression and finite automata and K3 apply closure properties of formal languages to construct finite automata for complex problems.
 CO 3 Define grammar for context free languages and use pumping lemma to disprove a К3 formal language being context- free.
 CO 4 Design pushdown automata (PDA) for context free languages and Transform the K6 PDA to context free grammar and vice-versa.
 CO 5 Construct Turing Machine for recursive and recursive enumerable languages.
 K6 Identify the decidable and undecidable problems.